peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 If an authoritative nameserver is lagging behind during a key rollover, the parent may see different CDS/CDNSKEY RRsets depending on the nameserver contacted.
-This may cause old and new DS RRsets to be deployed in an alternating fashion.
-The zone maintainer, having detected that the DS deployment was successful, may then confidently remove the old DNSKEY from the zone, only to find out later that the DS RRset has been turned back, breaking the delegation's DNSSEC chain of trust.
+This may cause old and new DS RRsets to be deployed in an alternating fashion and without the awareness of the zone maintainer, who may then inadvertently break the chain of trust by prematurely removing a DNSKEY still referenced by a (stale) CDS/CDNSKEY RRset.

-Checking for consistency minimizes this risk.
-In case the parent reports consistency errors downstream, it can also help detect the replication issue on the child side.
+While foreseen in [@!RFC7344] Section 6.2, the solution suggested there requires parents to keep state on CDS/CDNSKEY RRsets.
+This document achieves the same without this burden, and in case the parent reports consistency errors downstream, can also help detection of the child-side replication issue by the operator.

 ## Escalation of Lame Delegation Takeover